Tuesday 30 August 1887 Sheffield and Rotherham Independent (page 8),

 Accident to a Navvy at Totley

-A navvy know by the name of Little Charlie, employed at Totley, has sustained severe injury by a fall of soil from the bank side.
-His head was sent with tremendous force against the side of a wagon and a lacerated scalp wound some four ins. long inflicted.
+A navvy know by the name of Litton Charlie, employed at Totley, has sustained severe injury by a fall of soil from the bank side.
+His head was sent with tremendous force against the side of a wagon and a lacerated scalp wound some four inches long inflicted.

 A report to the effect that Mr. J. Ashton of The Cricket Inn had fallen from the roof of a building and been fatally injured is without foundation.